‘U.S. Catholic’ welcomes new editor-in-chief

 Father Okorie is an assistant professor of New Testament studies and early Christianity at Catholic Theological Union (CTU) in Chicago, where he also serves as the director of Bible Study and Travel Programs.
 He began formation with the Claretian Missionaries in Nigeria and completed his discernment in the United States.
 He has received an M.Div. and M.A. in theology from CTU, as well as a Ph.D. in New Testament and early Christianity from Loyola University Chicago.

 Father Okorie’s research focuses on Paul’s letters, early Christianity within its Greco-Roman context, and intersections between religion and culture.
-At CTU he teaches classes on the New Testament, Paul’s theological vision, and black biblical interpretation.
+At CTU he teaches classes on the New Testament, Paul’s theological vision, and Black biblical interpretation.

 In addition to his academic expertise, Okorie brings to the role of editor-in-chief a deep understanding of the faith lives of Catholics around the country.
 Before receiving his Ph.D., Okorie worked in campus and parish ministry and served as the codirector of the National Shrine of St. Jude in Chicago.